Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Help us find and fix bugs, please use other issue reports if they are more specific about your issue
+about: Help us find and fix bugs.
+Please use other issue reports if they are more specific about your issue
 title: Tag of Nation(s) Affected - Summary of Bug
 labels: Bug
 assignees: ''